 Makeblock’s LaserBot is a desktop laser engraver developed on an open-source platform.
 This minimalistic home laser cutting machine is equipped with 1.6W 445nm high-power solid-state lasers.
 This is ideal for the tinkerer looking for a cheap laser cutting machine than can be fully adaptable.

 The LaserBot includes a simple H-shaped structure made from high-precision anodized aluminum alloy.
 It is also Arduino compatible and can engrave up to 0.1mm.
-This laser cutting kit allows you to build up your machine, giving a first-hand look at the laser cutting process.
-Priced at around $350, this laser cutting kit is a bargain for makers with a fair amount of time on their hands.
+This laser cutting kit allows you to build up your machine, offering a first-hand look at the laser cutting process.
+Priced at around $200, this laser cutting kit is a bargain for makers with a fair amount of time on their hands.

 This desktop laser cutter from CNCShop is for someone looking for a larger machine that isn’t afraid to pay a pretty penny for quality.
 This laser engraver and cutter is powered by a 130W CO2 sealed tube, and also comes with a USB interface.
 You can use a variety of materials with this laser cutter, including wood, leather, rubber, bamboo, plexiglass, marble, and more.